stephensmith9/BroBreakout/packages/BroBreakout.package/BroRacket.class/README.md

-A BroRacket is a subclass of BroBlock and can be moved by using mouse or keyboard.
+A BroRacket is a subclass of BroBlock and can be moved by using the mouse or keyboard.